 Individuals will have access to their personal individual information.
 Requests for this information must be made in writing.
 Individuals may also give permission to someone else to view their information.
 A certified transcript of the original record can be generated by the Conference Archives for those that need a copy of their personal information.
 A fee may apply for the creation of the certified copy.
 A reproduction, (scan, photocopy or digital camera image), of the register is only permitted for legal purposes.

-The Conference Archives has also developed a handout on privacy and records for congregations.
+The United Church Archives Staff Circle has also developed a handout on privacy and records for congregations.